AudreyBurrell/doodledrop/README.md

 - [x] **User registration** - Allows the user to create an account.
 If login info is already being used, doesn't let them create account with that login info
 - [x] **User login and logout** - People can log in and log out
-- [x] **Stores data in MongoDB** - Stores login info in mongo
+- [x] **Stores data in MongoDB** - Stores login info and images in mongo
-- [x] **Stores credentials in MongoDB** - Stores username and token in mongo
+- [x] **Stores credentials in MongoDB** - Stores username and token in mongo, along with images that go with the login info
 - [x] **Restricts functionality based on authentication** - If people aren't logged in, they can't access the rest of doodledrop.
 If login info is already in use, they can't use it.
+Also, they only see images that were created under that username. (this took absolutely forever to implement.
+I was so happy when it worked that I jumped and then a chair fell over and scared my roommates.
+Whoops.)

 ## 🚀 WebSocket deliverable